 In 2004 it was decided that the Dance tent could no longer cater for the many genres of dance music and so the Dance Village was created.
 This ran from 2005 to 2011.
 After the fallow year in 2012, along with new venues and new layout came a new name.
 In 2013 the newly revamped Dance Village was welcomed and Silver Hayes was born.

-2016 will be the forth installment of Silver Hayes and it continues to build on the success of the Dance Village.
+2017 will be the fifth instalment of Silver Hayes and it continues to build on the success of the Dance Village.
 Having had a change of name, more people have visited the area as the new audience explores the many genres of music available.
 Many acts within the Dance genre are featured across many of the venues as well as some of the best global acts.
 Malcolm is a great supporter of live bands, which is one of the reasons there are more acts than DJs on the Silver Hayes line-up.